tijlleenders/ZinZen-user-talk/_posts/2021-09-24-The-smallest-team.md

 You can happily use ZinZen all by yourself - without interaction with anyone else.
 It's a choice only you can make.
-But we're really excited collaboration!
+But we're really excited about collaboration!

 Share your goals and your best practices for achieving them.
 The universe will thank you.